-A more mild form of self-blamer looks like the spouse who is always apologizing and taking the responsibility for everything that goes wrong.
+A more mild form of self-blame looks like the spouse who is always apologizing and taking responsibility for everything that goes wrong.
 This can happen in relatively happy marriages.
 What is NOT working here, however, is the differentiation piece.

 Self-blame actually lowers anxiety in the short term as it reduces risk – you can control all of the accommodating that needs doing by doing it all yourself.
 Instead, you should be saying, “Well, this is my part and I own that, but I need you to do this part differently.”
 State your needs and wants, and give your spouse the opportunity to adjust rather than just take the blame yourself because it feels safer.

 How can you do this?
 Try slicing it a little thinner!
 Look at the situation this way.
 When something currently happens, you’re taking the whole situation and putting it on your plate (basically saying, “This is my slab of meat, I am to blame”).
 What you need to do is slice it a little thinner and genuinely own what is your fault, but then put back on the other person what is theirs.
 (Take your slice of meat, but leave what is their fault/issue on the plate for them to deal with).

 If you’re in an abusive situation, this is going to create more abuse.
 So, your first step in slicing things a little thinner is realizing that your ‘part’ is accepting that you have accepted the role of an abused spouse and then choose to no longer be accepting of that.
 And get yourself to a safe place.
 Make a plan.
 Know what you’re going to do, and when, and how.
 Find out the resources available to you – there are a lot of them.
 Then execute the plan!